Americans likely to be left behind in Afghanistan after Kabul bombings: source

 The source also noted that the Americans left behind in the country "will have to be extracted after-the-fact through either Taliban negotiation or unconventional means."

-Additionally, Fox News was told that the Taliban "has essentially completely stopped letting Afghans through" but "‘mostly’ letting Americans through."
+Additionally, Fox News was told that the Taliban "has essentially completely stopped letting Afghans through" but is "‘mostly’ letting Americans through."

-"Although Americans [are] all staying away now because of ISIS-K," the source said said.
+"Although Americans [are] all staying away now because of ISIS-K," the source said.

-At least 10 U.S. Marines and soldiers were killed in Thursday's bombings, a U.S. official told Fox News.
+At least 10 U.S. Marines were killed in Thursday's bombings, a U.S. official told Fox News.

 CLICK HERE TO GET THE FOX NEWS APP